Bluesy1/CharB0T/README.md

 # CharB0T
 Personal Bots, And Ones made for Charlie.

-You are welcome to take any and adapt them, but it is not a usecase I support, so it is unlikely i will provide support for them.
-I do support discussions abotu how the code works and I can improve it or make it more efficient.
+You are welcome to take any and adapt them, but it is not a usecase I support, so it is unlikely I will provide support for them.
+I do support discussions about how the code works and I can improve it or make it more efficient.